 Christ was sinless yet became a guilt offering by suffering in our place, the innocent for the guilty, taking our punishment, and freeing us from condemnation.
 Only God had the power to lay our sin and guilt on Jesus so we could be justified by the shedding of His blood (Isa 53:6,10).

-Guilt has a useful purpose but is only beneficial if it leads us to repentance
+Guilt is beneficial if it leads to repentance

 forgiveness we can have a restored relationship with God because we have turned from the wrong pathway (Ps 32:5; Prov 28:13; 2 Cor 7:9,10; Phil 2:13; 1 Jn 1:7,9).
 Although we are released from the guilt of sin and its eternal penalty, we are not exempt from the consequences of that wrong action in this life.